Triyugi Narayan Mandir Uttarakhand: Discover Wedding History

 How to Reach Triyugi Narayan Mandir

-Triyugi Narayan Mandir is conveniently located around 12 km from Sonprayag and is accessible via a motorable road.
+Triyugi Narayan Mandir Uttarakhand is conveniently located around 12 km from Sonprayag and is accessible via a motorable road.
 Alternatively, adventurous visitors can opt for a 5 km trek from Sonprayag along the Guttur-Kedarnath route, which takes you through lush forests.

 For those traveling by train, the nearest major railway station is Haridwar, approximately 275 km from the temple.
 From Haridwar, taxis and buses are readily available to reach Sonprayag.